 Find your way through the labyrinth of whitewashed buildings

 One place that doesn’t get mentioned enough when it comes to the best things to do in Puglia is Locorotondo.
 Now, the town has two parts – the old town and the new, modern part of the city.
 I’ll admit, the latter one isn’t anything special but if you take a walk up the hill and make your way through the Old Town, you will be amazed by this fascinating maze of whitewashed buildings decorated with flowers hanging from the windows.
 It’s the kind of place that you see on Instagram and think ‘these colors can’t be real, that has to be photoshop”.
 However, Locorotondo is 100% real and waiting to be discovered.

 Visit one of the most picturesque beaches ever

 Even though not as unfrequented as some other places on this list, Torre Sant’ Andrea is definitely worth visiting.
 Expect it to be crowded, especially if you’re visiting during high-season but don’t let this discourage you- this won’t take away from the beauty of this beach.
 If you like cliff jumping, there’s no better place to do this anywhere in Puglia.

 Trek the canyons of Terra delle Gravine

 If you want to take some amazing pictures from your trip to Puglia, getting off the beaten track and heading to Terra delle Gravine is totally worth it.
 The terrain is rugged, the landscapes are jaw-dropping and canyons are as deep as 100 meters.
 If you want to experience some of Puglia’s most breathtaking sceneries, visiting this canyon is something you shouldn’t miss.

-Get the cheapest flights to anywhere in Puglia with Air France’s Oh-la-la deals.
+Get the cheapest flights to anywhere in Puglia with Qatar Airways’s Oh-la-la deals.